alextsoi101/plantswiki/README.md

 # Plants Wiki & Blog
-#### PlantsWiki - A Full-Stack Plant Exploration App
+PlantsWiki - A Full-Stack Plant Exploration App

 ## Project Status

-#### [Discontinued]: Please note that this project is no longer maintained due to the discontinuation of the Trefle.io API, which was a key component for the plant data and search functionality in PlantsWiki.
+## Please note that this project is no longer maintained due to the discontinuation of the Trefle.io API, which was a key component for the plant data and search functionality in PlantsWiki.

 #### Overview
 PlantsWiki is a full-stack web application dedicated to plant enthusiasts and gardeners.